 “Why get an iPad mini when you can have this?”
 Daniela Capistrano asked me after only 24 hours of playing with the Samsung Galaxy Note 2.
-After only a few days with the Note 2, it’s easy to see why she’d ask.
-The iPad mini won’t come close to matching the content creation capabilities of the smaller Galaxy Note 2.
-In fact, the Galaxy Note II can teach tablets, like the Microsoft Surface, a thing or two.
+After only a few days with the Note 2, it’s easy to see the logic in her question.
+The iPad mini just doesn’t match the creation capabilities of the Galaxy Note 2.
+In fact, the Galaxy Note II can teach tablets like the Microsoft Surface a thing or two.

 Look & Feel

 Take one look at the Samsung Galaxy Note 2 and you might dismiss it because of its size.
 Huge and proud, but it’s far from useless.
 In fact, the bigger size seems to empower usage more than hinder it.

 The 5.5-inch HD display shows beautifully vivid videos and pictures.
 It slides comfortably in your pocket without weighing down your jacket or jeans.
 The sides are tapered and a glossy finish coats the entire phone.
 All in all, it’s just as beautiful as the Galaxy S3.
 Expect to turn heads and get many questions and compliments if you buy the Note 2.